 ERP is a complex term that, basically, stands for a software system created for integration and unification of core business processes of any given company.
 ERP system cost depends on modules included, implementation difficulty, and further maintenance.

 According to its name, it seems that Enterprise Resource Planning is suitable for large corporations only.
 This is only partially true because all businesses which consist of several departments can benefit from deploying an ERP app.
 In this case, the key thing you should consider is the price of the chosen product.
-Obviously, if it’s lower than the expecting return on investment, it’s time to install software.
+Obviously, if it’s lower than the expecting return on investment, it’s time to install the software.
 However, evaluating and estimating are quite difficult tasks, so be sure that you are aware of them.

 We have prepared this guide for all readers interested in ERP potential profitability or, precisely, ROI.
 If you ponder over implementing such software, move through the next sections.
-Further, we will describe the essence of ERP, its strengths and weaknesses, factors which influence the final cost, and various examples of apps for different industries.
+Further, we will describe the essence of ERP, its strengths and weaknesses, factors that influence the final cost, and various examples of apps for different industries.

 The global idea and average cost of ERP system

 While entrepreneurs sometimes consider ERP as the marketing strategy, further we will talk about software-related definitions only.
-The most important thing you should remember is that ERP applications focus on connecting various branches or departments in the single transparent system.
+The most important thing you should remember is that ERP applications focus on connecting various branches or departments in a single transparent system.
 Using this software, skilled managers can automate conventional tasks, get rid of double-entries and human errors, and facilitate data access greatly.

 It should be easier to realize huge price differences with knowledge of ERP types:

 - By model: out-of-the-box (with predefined modules) and custom.